nextcloud/all-in-one/readme.md

 - `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open and you point a domain to your server.
 It generates a valid certificate then automatically and access via e.g. `https://public.domain.com:8443/` is possible.)
 - `443/TCP`: will be used by the Nextcloud container later on and needs to be open
 - `3478/TCP` and `3478/UPD`: will be used by the Turnserver inside the Talk container and needs to be open

-### How does it work?
-Nextcloud AIO is inspired by projects like Portainer that allow to manage the docker daemon by talking to the docker socket directly.
-This concept allows to install only one container with a single command that does the heavy lifting of creating and managing all containers that are needed in order to provide a Nextcloud installation with most features included.
-It also makes updating a breeze and is not bound to the host system (and its slow updates) anymore as everything is in containers.
-Additionally, it is very easy to handle from a user perspective because a simple interface for managing your Nextcloud AIO installation is provided.

-### Are reverse proxies supported?
-Reverse proxies are currently because of the above mentioned architecture not supported.<br>
-You might investigate yourself though how it could made work behind reverse proxies.
-If you open a PR with that we might consider it then :)

 ### How to run `occ` commands?
 Simply run the following: `sudo docker exec -it nextcloud-aio-nextcloud php occ your-command`.
 Of course `your-command` needs to be exchanged with the command that you want to run.